-Wichita has so many wonderful things to do.
+Wichita has so many wonderful things to do for kids.
 Here is a collection of just a few of the kid-friendly attractions in Wichita.
 We really could just keep going and going…

 So what are you waiting for?
-Start checking these places off your list and see what Wichita has to offer!
+Start checking these places off your list and see what Wichita has to offer for kid-friendly family fun!

 This fun science museum is a favorite for Wichita kids, with both permanent and traveling hands-on interactive exhibits.
 It’s in a stunning building that looks like it’s part of the Arkansas River near downtown.
 Exploration Place is open daily for much of the season, but closed on most Mondays during the winter.